 But to then say that all cultural and ethnic aspects of identity are null and void goes too far, throwing out the baby with the bathwater.

 I could theoretically devote the rest of my life to studying and integrating Japanese culture into my mind, live in Japan, etc. but I will never, ever “be Japanese.”
-I am someone of European heritage, raised in the United States, a full member (biologically, mentally, spiritually) of Western, European civilization.
+I am someone of European heritage, raised in the United States, a full member (biologically, mentally, spiritually) of European civilization.
 This is a world of limits, lines, and contrasts, like it or not.

 We’d also do well to carefully remember that specific worldviews and ideas don’t just come out of nowhere.
 Rather, they’ve been discovered, developed, and at root are expressions of specific groups, cultures, peoples.

-Individually, you are the result of billions of choices made by all of your direct ancestors, and perhaps their triumphs, strengths, faults, fears, and unfinished business is encoded in you.
+Individually, you are the result of billions of choices made by all of your direct ancestors, and perhaps their triumphs, strengths, faults, fears, and unfinished business are encoded in you.
 To think “you” are not part of that is unspeakably arrogant.
 To countenance such a thought is an ugly luxury only made possible by modern confusion and isolation.